What are Selenographic Coordinates?

 You already know how to get the most value from looking at the moon…

-Point your telescope at objects which are in long shadows, i.e. they are near the terminator.
+Point your solar system telescope at objects which are in long shadows, i.e. they are near the terminator.
 The moon's terminator is not a murderous cyborg from the future, but is instead the line which separates light from dark or day from night on the moon’s surface.

 Using moon coordinates means we can define exactly where the sun is rising (or setting during the waning phases) on the moon's surface for any given day of its phase.